OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_400.md

 ![](images/400/Lab300_image121.PNG)

 4. Verify that the credentials you just created work.
 There is a little database icon under Action in the table.
-Click on this for each Credential Alias and you should be able to login to the database (Figure 7a-3).
+Click on this for each Credential Alias and you should be able to login to the database.

-Figure 7a-3:

 ![](images/400/Lab300_image160.PNG)

 5. Add SCHEMATRANDATA to the SOE schema using the SGGATE Credential Alias.
-After logging into the database as described in step 5 for OGGOOW181, find the Trandata section.
-Click on the plus ( + ) sign and make sure that the radio button for Schema is selected (Figure 7a-4).
+After logging into the database as described in step 4 for OGGOOW181, find the Trandata section.
+Click on the plus ( + ) sign and make sure that the radio button for Schema is selected .
 At this point, you provide the Schema Name, enable All Columns and Scheduling Columns, and click Submit.

-Figure 7a-4:

 ![](images/400/Lab300_image170.PNG)